Ed Davis (basketball)

-Edward Adam Davis (born June 5, 1989) is an American professional basketball player for Mets de Guaynabo of the Baloncesto Superior Nacional (BSN).
+Edward Adam Davis (born June 5, 1989) is an American professional basketball player.
+Previously, he played 11 seasons in the National Basketball Association (NBA).
 He played high school basketball at Benedictine High School in Richmond, Virginia.
 He is the son of former NBA player Terry Davis.
 He was selected with the 13th overall pick in the 2010 NBA draft by the Toronto Raptors.

 High school career

 Davis spent his first two years of high school playing basketball at Hanover High School in Mechanicsville, Virginia before transferring to Benedictine High School in Richmond, Virginia.
 There, he led Benedictine to two state championships while averaging 22 points, 14 rebounds and 7 blocks as a senior.
 He accompanied future Tar Heel teammates Tyler Zeller and Larry Drew II in the McDonald's All-American Game and was selected to the Jordan Brand All-American Team.
 He was named Mr. Basketball of Virginia in 2008, which is given to Virginia's best high school basketball player.
 He also received recognition as the co-player of the year in 2007.

 Considered a five-star recruit by Rivals.com, Davis was listed as the No. 4 power forward and the No. 15 player in the nation in 2008.